 Disclosure ensures that the issues important to you are prioritised and that areas of both agreement and disagreement can be highlighted so that a mutually equitable outcome can be reached.
 It ensures that nothing is missing, and where documents or information appear to be missing, the mediation process can identify those areas and signpost you to services or advice that you may require so that things remain equally fair for both parties.
 The mediator will help you decide upon things and find a solution to your situation.
 They can help you come up with proposals that are acceptable to you and your ex-partner rather than remaining in a stalemate.

 What is Shuttle Mediation?

 We hope you have enjoyed this resource and that it has been beneficial to you.
-Just a gentle reminder that all of the content on this website including resources, blogs, articles and content on web pages, is prohibited from being used or copied in any public domain unless stated otherwise.
-Access Mediation Services is also not responsible for the accuracy of these resources nor responsible for how people use the information we provide in this information.
+Just a gentle reminder that all of the content on this website, including resources, blogs, articles and content on web pages, is prohibited from being used or copied in any public domain unless stated otherwise.
+Access Mediation Services is also not responsible for the accuracy of these resources nor responsible for how people use the information we provide.